shoxadomokai/markdown-cv/index.md

 ---
 layout: cv
-title: Isaac Newtons's CV
+title: Peter Adomokai's CV
 ---
-# Isaac Newton
+# Peter Adomokai
-Physicist, Mathematician, Cambridge professor.
+Frontend Developer, Aspiring Backend Developer, UI/UX Designer.

 <div id="webaddress">
-<a href="isaac@applesdofall.org">isaac@applesdofall.org</a>
+<a href="https://github.com/shoxadomokai">My Github Page</a>
-| <a href="http://en.wikipedia.org/wiki/Isaac_Newton">My wikipedia page</a>
+| <a href="https://www.behance.net/ShoxAdomokai">My Behance Page</a>
 </div>

 ## Currently

-Standing on the shoulders of giants
+I am a Mechanical Engineer with multifaceted skills in Graphics Design, Frontend Development and Digital Strategy with a proven expertise in finding, attracting and securing strong and friendly long-term relationships directly with customers of small to midsized closely held businesses.

 ### Specialized in